ricardobeat/ricardobeat.github.com/_posts/2011-06-03-What-should-I-listen-to.md

 I do it all the time.
 I probably visit my own [last.fm profile](http://last.fm/user/superbife) a dozen times a week, just so I can take a look at my library and pick a familiar name to put into the search field (yeah, I dumped Last.FM radio for Grooveshark - I like to hear whole albums).

 Enter [What should I listen to?](http://listen.to.ricardo.cc/), _the dumbest web service ever_.
-It takes a last.fm username and a click, and gives back lots of love in the form of good music recommendations (actually these recommendations come from yourself, but that's not the point...).
+It takes a last.fm username and a click, and gives back lots of love in the form of good music recommendations (actually these recommendations come from yourself, but you gotta give it some credit...)

 I had a lot of fun building it: